Writing: Colin Le Sueur

 The Warden telegraphs the actions taken by NPCs or monsters.

-If surprised at the start of combat, the PC makes a DEX save to act before their opponents.
+If surprised at the start of combat, the Adventurer makes a Dex save to act before their opponents.

-Failing this save also means PCs can’t use a Reaction in their first turn.
+Failing this save also means Adventurers can’t use a Reaction in their first turn.

 Certain skills or items can also grant damage advantage or disadvantage.

 Multiple attackers.
 If multiple attackers target the same foe, roll all damage dice and keep the single highest result (damage advantage).

 Dual and 2-handed weapons.
 If attacking with two weapons at the same time or one weapon held in both hands, gain damage advantage.

 Some weapons or enemies have special abilities that are triggered when rolling max damage, such as rolling 10 on a d10.